embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 Historically, Embark 3.x came with a special Webpack pipeline because it automated development tasks, such as enabling the use of "magic" imports (ie `import SimpleStorage from "Embark/contracts/SimpleStorage";` or `import EmbarkJS from Embark/EmbarkJS`), and establishing a Web3 connection for the Dapp.

-However, we discovered the hard way that those advantages were not worth the hit in development efficiency, when compared to using an optimized pipeline, such as `create-react-app` or Angular CLI, as on every save, Embark would regenerate a lot of the Dapp-side code and then Webpack the entire Dapp, often taking quite some time.
+However, we discovered the hard way that those advantages were not worth the hit in development efficiency, when compared to using an optimized pipeline, such as `create-react-app` or Angular CLI.
+Indeed, on every save, Embark would regenerate a lot of the Dapp-side code and then Webpack the entire Dapp, often taking quite some time.

 Therefore, we are announcing that Embark 4 can use **any** frontend development pipeline, letting Embark handle the things that it does best.
 This means we can use tools such as `create-react-app` or Angular CLI alongside Embark.
 The Embark 3.x pipeline is still available for use for quick start applications if needed.